danielbarry/d3ad-social/readme.md

 * [ ] Login delay (prevent brute force approaches)
 * [ ] Implement HashMap that is more robust to collisions.
+* [ ] Check hash Strings are valid before using them for disk lookups
+* [ ] Define ASCII only in HTML document header
+* [ ] Converted URLs should only be HTTPS

 ### Performance